THE RAMS HORN

 People get upset and mourn when dogs and cats killed by coyotes as they are family members.
 There is a coyote family living in your neighborhood, but usually you never see them.
 What do you suggest be done to keep coyotes from killing neighborhood pets?
 Start by following the steps listed below.

-Harmony & Wildlife
+Harmony & Nature

 Just a few simple tips!
 Find ways to not kill or use chemicals in your garden, nor in your home!
+The city of Malibu practices poision and humane treatment for wildlife https://poisonfreemalibu.org/ has more detailed information.

 For bugs and fleas: